UltimateDogg/maven-python-distribute-plugin/README.rst

 Functionality
 -------------

-* keeps the *setup.py* version in sync with the Maven project version
+* keeps the *setup.py* version in sync with the Maven project version by updating setup.py in the **process-sources** phase
 * packages the Python module during the Maven **package** phase
 * allows specifying which format should the Python module be distributed as: source, RPM, egg, tar, zip, etc.